-***Updated on 14 July with More posts at the bottom of this article.
+***Last updated on 17 September, 2019 with Page 8 at the bottom of this article.

 Please excuse this self-serving off topic post.
 I’m not sure why but I felt the need to share this today…

 Today is Father’s Day.
 I wish my Dad (Aaron) could appreciate it.
 He has been diagnosed with “mixed Alzheimer’s and vascular dementia.”

 The problems seemed to start several years ago.
 At first I thought he was just getting old.
 A little over 2 years ago it became apparent it was more than that.

 2 years ago I took him to his first Neurologist.
 While the young doctor seemed competent he lacked anything resembling compassion or “bedside manor”.
 He scared the hell out of my Dad.
 We left that appointment with some pills and half-assed advice.